schoolofdevops/kubernetes-labguide/chapters/10_kubernetes_autoscaling.md

 ![Monitoring Deployments with grafana](images/hpa-01.png)

-You could start watching in a dedicated window using the following command

 ###  Launch a Load Test

-Create a Service to receive the traffic
+If you do not have the service for `vote` app to receive the traffic, create one as

 ```
 cd k8s-code/projects/instavote/dev